kschertz/kschertz.github.io/_pages/publications.md

 ## Book Chapters

 Akcelik, G.N., **Schertz, K.E.**, & Berman, M.G.
-(In Press).
+(2022).
 The influence of low- and midlevel visual features on the perception of streetscape qualities.
 In B. Ionescu & W. Bainbridge, Human perceptions of visual information: Psychological and computational perspectives.
 Springer.

 **Schertz, K.E.**,* Meidenbauer, K.L.,* & Berman, M.G.
 (2021).
 Understanding the affective benefits of interacting with nature.
 In E. Brymer, M. Rogerson, & J. Barton, Nature and Health: Physical activity in nature.
 Rutledge.